zillow/milhoja/README.md

 **Reminder to update [`HISTORY.md`](./HISTORY.md) with a summary of any updates, especially breaking changes.**

-We utilize Travis CI's built in [deploy to PyPI](https://docs.travis-ci.com/user/deployment/pypi/) functionality.
-Specifically we've limited it to just publish on `git tags`.
+We utilize GitHub Actions to deploy to PyPI.
+We've limited it to just publish on `git tags`.
 To release run:

 ```bash
 # Change to the appropriate commit you want to base the release on.